Enrichment Opportunities in Olentangy and Central Ohio

 Young Entrepreneurs Academy

 YEA is open to students in grades 6-12 and is a nice extension opportunity for students, specifically those who have an interest and aptitude in marketing and business.
 In addition, participation can lead to some great college scholarships.
 Students can apply on line at YEA website.
 Questions should be directed to the program manager directly at the program email address.

 The Delaware County Library offers a variety of enrichment activities, from book clubs to crocheting lessons.
 Check out the Delaware County Library.

-The 2020 Martin W. Essex School for the Gifted and Talented at Otterbein University
+The 2021 Martin W. Essex School for the Gifted and Talented at ASHLAND University

-The Martin W. Essex School for the Gifted and Talented™ at Otterbein University offers rising high school juniors and seniors the chance to explore the arts, sciences and humanities through a set of seminars, hands-on workshops, and field trips.
-This residential school encourages social interaction and peer discussion so that students are challenged intellectually and artistically and develop a better understanding of their abilities and talents in their lives and in society.
-The 2020 Martin Essex Flyer.
+The Martin W. Essex School for the Gifted and Talented™ at Ashland University offers rising high school sophomores, juniors and seniors the chance to explore the arts, sciences and humanities through a set of virtual keynote seminars, and in-depth small group instruction from an expert in the field.
+This year the program will be held virtually.
+For more information please review the 2021 Martin Essex Flyer.

 The programs offered at STEM-U are designed by a group of STEM professionals and educators who know what it takes to bridge knowledge acquired at school and skills needed to succeed in the real world.
 Our programs are designed to be engaging and fun and incorporate cool new tools and technologies to building critical thinking and problem solving skills at an early age.
 Visit the STEM-U website for more information about classes offered.